latest nhpb_banner 1__compressed

 Help with electric or utility bills.

-Find utility bill assistance for low-income families.
-There are a number of programs and organizations listed below that offer financial help with electric, utility, water or lights bills.
+Find utility assistance programs for low-income families.
+There are a number of organizations listed below that offer financial help with electric, utility, water or lights bills.
 Get help from government programs, charities, non-profit organizations and resources offered directly by companies.
-Locate grant money to pay electric or energy bills, find emergency help with utility bills from hardship funds, and get assistance paying a deposit to reconnect service.
+Locate free grant money to pay electric or energy bills, find emergency help with utility bills from hardship funds, and get assistance paying a deposit to reconnect service.

 Government utility bill assistance